christinaread-umcu/ReproducibleCoding/README.md

 ## Description

-The analysis prepares the obesity dataset, converts categorical features into modeling-friendly forms, and fits a regression model to explore relationships between lifestyle factors and obesity levels.
+This analysis downloads and prepares the obesity dataset, converts categorical features into modeling-friendly forms, and fits a regression model to explore relationships between lifestyle factors and obesity levels.

 ## Setup